yatesco/seafile-docs/deploy_pro/enable_search_and_background_tasks_in_a_cluster.md

 ## Start the background tasks

-Before starting background tasks, you have to start seafile on the background node too.
+Before starting background tasks, you have to start seafile and seahub on the background node, too.

 ```
 ./seafile.sh start
+# depending on config without fastcgi:
+./seahub.sh start
+# or with fastcgi:
+./seahub.sh start-fastcgi
 ```

-On node A (the background tasks node), you can star/stop background tasks by:
+On node A (the background tasks node), you can start/stop background tasks by:

 ```
 ./seafile-background-tasks.sh { start | stop | restart }